jessicaw9910/QuantGen2020_Project/README.md

 with a samples from 4 different European populations (5 populations total).
 Each of these individuals were part of the 1000 Genomes project and their genomes were sequenced and analyzed to identify SNP geno- types.
 For expression profiling, lympoblastoid cell lines (LCL) were generated from each sample and mRNA levels were quantified through RNA sequencing.

-Each of these gene expression measurements may be thought of as a phenotype and one can do a GWAS analysis on each individually, which is called an 'expression Quantitative Trait Locus' or `eQTL' analysis, an unnecessarily fancy name for a GWAS when the phenotype is gene expression!
+Each of these gene expression measurements may be thought of as a phenotype and one can do a GWAS analysis on each individually, which is called an 'expression Quantitative Trait Locus' or 'eQTL' analysis, an unnecessarily fancy name for a GWAS when the phenotype is gene expression!

 What you have been provided is a small subset of these data that are publicly available.
 Specifically, you have been provided 50,000 of the SNP genotypes for 344 samples from the CEU (Utah residents with European ancestry), FIN (Finns), GBR (British) and, TSI (Toscani) population.